sivrish/pokedex/README.md

 # Pokedex
-This is an iOS 10 app built using Swift 3, PokeAPI, JSON which gives you details about every Pokemon and it's evolution.
+This is an iOS 10 app built using Swift 3, PokeAPI, JSON and Alamofire which gives you details about every Pokemon and it's evolution.
 ## Installation
 Use pokedex.xcworkspace
 ## Screenshots